Local Government Reorganisation (LGR) for Southend-on-Sea

 Local government reorganisation is where the structure and responsibilities of our existing local authorities are reconfigured.

 The government wants to move away from the two-tier system of district and county councils.
-This would mean that all 15 existing councils in Essex at this level would be abolished.
-Town and parish tier councils would be unaffected.
+This means that all 15 existing councils in Essex at this level are to be abolished.
+Town and parish tier councils, including Leigh Town Council, are unaffected.

-These new councils would replace the existing system on 1 April 2028.
+These new councils will replace the existing system on Spring 2028, subject to approval from parliament.

 Go to top